HarshaSri-Sameera/SMTP_MailServer/README.md

 • It's a SMTP JS server for a ```contact form``` to receive the details of the ```sent users``` of the contact form.

-• SmtpJS [https://smtpjs.com/] - Email sending from JavaScript
+• SmtpJS [https://smtpjs.com/] - Email sending using JavaScript

 • Elastic Mail [https://elasticemail.com/] - To integrate email into websites using the Email API.